newPIR/TreePIR/README.md

 To build Merkle trees of $2^{10} - 2^{20}$ leaves, we fetched $2^{20}$ entries from Google's [Xenon2024](https://github.com/PIR-PIXR/Certificate-Transparency-Logs), each of which comprises of an entry number, a timestamp, and a certificate, and applied SHA-256 on the certificates to produce tree leaves.
 Consequently, each tree node has size $32$ bytes.
 To evaluate TreePIR's performance for larger trees ($n = 2^{22},\ldots,2^{36})$, we use random hashes to avoid excessive hashing overheads.
 We did not consider PBC beyond $h = 24$ as its index became too large.
 We used the existing C++ implementations of [PBC](https://github.com/newPIR/TreePIR/tree/main/PBC) by Mughees-Ren (after fixing some minor errors), [Spiral](https://github.com/menonsamir/spiral), [VBPIR](https://github.com/mhmughees/vectorized_batchpir), and [PIRANA](https://github.com/zju-abclab/PIRANA).

 ---
+### Dataset
+Download the dataset from [Google Drive](https://drive.google.com/file/d/1VzdnIZK5nXA-kihbjMM_KNTrlwgzWJYs/view?usp=sharing) and overwrite the downloaded file to CSA/xenon2024/xenon2024_log_entries.
+The new file has a size of around 2GB.

+Or you can download Certificate Transparency logs following our [Github](https://github.com/PIR-PIXR/Certificate-Transparency-Logs).

+---
 ### Installing Libraries

 - #### Javac